You are here

 05. How much does mediation cost?

-Mediation for pro se cases of employment discrimination is free of charge for cases ordered to mediation through MAP.
+Mediation is free of charge for cases referred to the Mediation Advocacy Program.

 06. Who are the mediators?